sfmajors373/intel_30_days_of_Udacity/README.md

 ### Day 27 : 12/02/2020
 #### Polarbeargo

 * Implement the Intel® Edge AI Scholarship group project and reading research references from The Intel® Edge AI Scholarship Foundation Course Nanodegree.
+* I'm grateful to see Frida and Sarah Majors change ideas, thoughts, and opinions.

 ### Day 27 : 15/02/2020
 #### ahkhalwai